ArchUsr64/6502_emulator/README.md

 | 0 | Error |
 | 1 | Info |
 | 2 | Debug |

 ### Inputs
-Currently only four inputs are supported, `LEFT`, `DOWN`, `UP` and `RIGHT`.
-Both the arrow keys and the WASD cluster can be used to activate their respective inputs.
+Use WASD or the arrow keys to provide input events.

 ## Memory Layout
 | Address | Description |